 - Tap on the Done button in the toolbar.

 The dimension object has three handles when it is selected.
 The middle handle lets you adjust the distance between the numeric value and an object that you are measuring.
 The handles on the ends define the distance to be measured.
 These handles can be snapped to the object's frame or handles.
 Once snapped, the dimension object will update its value when you move one of those objects.
 You may sometimes need to zoom in to snap a handle of a dimension object properly.

 The same measurement units are used everywhere in the app including dimensions.
-You can change the measurement units in the Project Settings dialog.
-To hide the measurement units on the floor plan, use the Suppress Units option in the dialog.
+You can change the measurement units in the Project section of the Settings panel.
+To hide the measurement units on the floor plan, use the Suppress Units option in the project settings.

 When several dimension objects are selected, the Information bar displays their total length.

-The Insert > Insert Auto Dimensions menu command lets you display the length of the walls on your floor plan automatically.
+The Insert Auto Dimensions command in the Auxiliary tool set lets you display the length of the walls on your floor plan automatically.
 This command adds auto dimensions on all stories at once.

 Properties of a Dimension Object

 Most of the properties can be found in the Object Properties tab of the Inspector.

 1 – Choose whether one or the two ends should relocate when you change the Size in the Inspector.
 An end which will move will be indicated by an additional blue arrow (as shown on the right-hand side in the picture).
 This option has no effect when you drag a handle on the canvas.
 That additional arrow is displayed only when the Affect underlying objects check box is on.